Darkness9543/MultiboardDron/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To replicate this project locally, you can use tools like <a href="https://git-scm.com/">Git</a>, which, once installed, allows you to quickly clone the repository by right clicking your work folder, and using "git bash".
+To replicate this project locally, you can use tools like <a href="https://git-scm.com/">Git</a>, which, once installed, allows you to quickly clone the repository by right clicking your work folder, and using `git bash`.
 This will open a command window for git instructions, where you can use the following command" to get it locally.
  ```sh
 git clone %THIS_REPO_URL%
  ```

 Once you have the code itself, continue by downloading <a href="https://ardupilot.org/planner/docs/mission-planner-installation.html">Mission Planner</a>, <a href="https://mosquitto.org/">Mosquitto</a> and setting up the work environment.
 I recommend using <a href="https://www.jetbrains.com/pycharm/download/?section=windows">Pycharm Community Edition</a>, which is completly free, and will be the one used from now on for the porpuses of this guide.
-To set the environment, open the project and create a virtual environment or use a system interpreter based on the last Python version available.
+To set the environment, open the project and create a virtual environment or use a system interpreter based on the last Python version available (At this time, 3.13).
 Then proceed to download all the packages that are referenced in the project, using the "Python Packages" section of Pycharm, that can be opened from the bottom left menu.

 Once all of them are installed, try to execute the program.

 ### Mosquitto
+This will create a bridge to communicate with the drone.
 After installing mosquitto, go to the folder where it is.
-There, create a file named mosquitto1884.conf with the follwing:
+There, create a file named `mosquitto1884.conf` with the follwing:
  ```sh
 listener 1884
 allow_anonymous true